Are you looking for Low Light Indoor Palms That Need No Sunlight? Grow one from the list that we have for you!

 Botanical Name: Chamaedorea elegans

-This drought-tolerant palm is quite forgiving and looks great with its very thin leaflets.
+This drought-tolerant Low light indoor palm is quite attractive and looks great with its very thin leaflets.
 The plant does well in low-light situations.
 It is also quite a potent palm in handling lower temperatures.

 5. Fishtail Palm